 Threading residency

 Our other pilot program, the Threading residency, honors the late Georgiana Pickett, a pioneer and steadfast contributor to the arts’ scene in New York.
 Through an annual nomination process, we recognize artists who are pushing boundaries and whose work is deeply rooted in rigorous movement-based practice or in live performance.
-The goal of this program is to support artists who are not based in New York City; through this residency program, the artists stay in NYC for two to three weeks while developing a specific project.
+The goal of this program is to support artists who are not based in New York City; through this residency program, the artists stay in NYC for three to four weeks while developing a specific project.
 Travel, housing, studio space, and a daily living stipend are provided.
-We selected Jasmine Hearn as the inaugural Threading resident for 2024.
+We selected Djibril Sall as the 2025 Threading resident.

 -